-Benefits of PERF include the obvious ability to leverage funding by participating jointly with other interested petroleum companies in R&D projects.
+Benefits of PERF include the obvious ability to leverage funding by participating jointly with other interested energy and petrochemical companies in R&D projects.

 Other important benefits include the fact that through PERF it is possible to create a “critical mass” of technical expertise to achieve results faster and more creatively.
 Projects can be conducted that are larger in scope than feasible for individual firms.
 It is even possible to evaluate several alternative approaches simultaneously.
 PERF meetings serve as a forum to share information on environmental concerns and research with other petroleum companies.
 This is helpful to smaller companies which may not have as many resources as the large majors.
 Such information exchange is clearly in the public interest, particularly with respect to environmental and safety R&D. This leads to a more thorough understanding of the petroleum industry’s environmental problems and their solutions.

 6) How can PERF be contacted?

 A frequent question is how companies or organizations can propose projects to PERF or promote services and products.
 Since PERF is a cooperative venture for research rather than purchasing, vendors of projects or services are generally not invited to attend meetings except when a specific research project is under consideration.
 It is the policy of PERF to discourage commercial promotions at meetings by non-members.
 Contacts relating to specific research proposals are most effective if directed to individual PERF Members companies, and not to PERF itself.
 If a Member company is interested, and joint R&D is desired, then the Member company will sponsor a proposal.
 In some instances, PERF will accept unsolicited proposals via mail and make these available at meetings for Members to consider.

 Electronic proposals, comments, or questions, may be sent to the current Chair, PERF Board Bernabe Munoz.